kjp062/kjperez-website/content/posts/creating-a-website.md

 Essentially, a digital presence would be a tool that would open the digital world for a lot of analog (?) activities I find "life-giving".
 I love connecting with people and sharing with them, and that was limited by the global pandemic in which we find ourselves.
 This website will allow me to do what I love anywhere and anytime.

 In addition to that, there is also a major "concrete" positive to this website: skill-building.
 I've been on a journey this past year to improve my technical skills, and this website is a big help for that journey.
-I currently work in a front-end team, but my proficiency with front-end technologies is like my Japanese: I can understand but speaking the language is hard.
-I'll go into more detail in the next section, but this website gives me a good reason to practice my HTML/CSS and to learn Javascript.
+I currently work on a front-end heavy team, but my proficiency with front-end technologies is like my Japanese: I can understand but speaking the language is hard.
+This website gives me a good reason to practice my HTML/CSS and to learn Javascript.

 I am also [really interested in data science]({{< ref "posts/learning-data-science.md" >}}).
 In my senior year of college, I took a Data Visualization class, and I thought the potential that data had for storytelling was fascinating.
 That initial interest grew, and a little over a year later, I took a course in machine learning.
 I intend to use this website to share any projects I do.